Personal Finance, Sustainable Life

 Store Produce in Glass Containers

-An organized fridge with produce stored in glass and breathable container will minimize food waste.
+An organized fridge with produce stored in glass and breathable containers will minimize food waste.

 Proper food storage is essential to minimizing food waste.
 I’m guilty of just throwing most of my produce in the produce drawer of my fridge but do take some simple steps to prevent waste: